Frequent Asked Questions (FAQs)

-4. I trust more a lawyer I can meet in person and explain my cases in more details.
+4. I trust more a lawyer I can meet in person and explain my cases in more detail.
 Houston is too far away!

-Our firm is located in Houston, the fourth largest city in the U.S. with the largest medical center in the world.
+Our firm is located in Houston, the fourth-largest city in the U.S. with the largest medical center in the world.
 So far clients from the Texas Medical Center form our largest client base.
 Our local clients can take advantage of this and meet us in person to discuss their cases.
-However, the face-to-face meeting is not necessary in many instances.
-As a matter of fact we have many clients we have never met in person, they made the hiring decision based on our reputation and referrals from our former clients.
+However, a face-to-face meeting is not necessary for many instances.
+As a matter of fact, we have many clients we have never met in person, they made the hiring decision based on our reputation and referrals from our former clients.
 In the information era, the face-to-face meeting of clients with their attorneys is not essential anymore.
 The most important thing is to get the work done.

 5. We prefer a lawyer who is specialized in one area of law, your firm seems to provide a lot of services, is not that too many?

 We are a boutique firm providing tailored services to professionals and entrepreneurs who would like to face the challenges in another country (either in the U.S. or in China).
-We know the needs of our clients and have developed enough expertise in their most concerned legal matters on the road to success.
+We know the needs of our clients and have developed enough expertise in their most concerning legal matters on the road to success.
 We attempt to provide a one-stop service to our clients to establish a long-term attorney-client relationship.
-Currently our firm have four attorneys who possess different sets of skills and expertise in specific areas of laws.
-However, we are not experts in every cases involving immigration law, health law or IP law issues.
-For example, when a potential client would like to apply for green card through asylum or to protect his copyrights in the U.S., we normally refer them to more experienced lawyers in these areas.
-We only accept those cases that we have ability to handle.
+Currently, our firm has four attorneys who possess different sets of skills and expertise in specific areas of law.
+However, we are not experts in every case involving immigration law, health law, or IP law issues.
+For example, when a potential client would like to apply for a green card through asylum or to protect his copyrights in the U.S., we normally refer them to more experienced lawyers in these areas.
+We only accept those cases that we have the ability to handle.